-Most retinoic acid is derived from the enzymes in milk or egg, and are generally perceived to be more potent for treating skin care issues.
-Instead we choose to use naturally occurring, high-fat vegetable and seed oils to help activate our carrot seed retinol: avocado and sunflower oils contain their own enzymes to help make them more digestible, and are non-comedogenic for your pores.
+The retinoic acid in most over-the-counter retinol skincare products is derived from the enzymes in milk or egg.
+As the most common retinol source, it is generally perceived to be more potent for treating skin care issues.
+Instead, we choose to challenge the norm by using naturally occurring, high-fat vegetable and seed oils to help activate our carrot seed retinol.
+These avocado and sunflower oils contain their own enzymes to help make them more digestible, and are non-comedogenic for your pores.
 Those same enzymes help to create the effects of vitamin A in our plant-based retinol balm; the rest occurs when the balm is applied to the skin. *Vegans will be glad to know that all of our new products will be formulated vegan-- but our retinol balm is one of the last to make the cut as vegetarian, not vegan, due to our addition of skin-softening beeswax.*

 We love retinol because it supplements the human body with something it cannot produce completely on its own.
-Though many will argue that animal-derived retinols are more potent, we stand by the value in creating alternatives that are just as effective.
+Though many will argue that animal-derived retinol is more potent, we stand by the value in creating vegan and vegetarian alternatives that are just as effective.
 The carotenoids we’ve sourced from carrot seed oil are harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
-I featured these beautifully lacey plants in my wedding bouquets, totally unaware of the hidden gems hiding inside of their buds!
+These beautifully lacey plants are often featured in wedding bouquets, with brides totally unaware of the hidden gems hiding inside of their buds!
 Carrot seeds aren’t actually seeds by the standard botanical definition.
 They’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.

 Vitamin A and retinol are closely related, but depending on how you apply or ingest, they can show a multitude of beneficial functions.
 While many choose to supplement vitamin A into their diet with dairy, meat, fish, fish oil or vitamins, there are also many wonderful vegetarian sources.
 Dark green leafy vegetables and yellow or orange fruits and vegetables are the best sources of beta-carotene, which converts to vitamin A inside of our bodies.
 This source of retinol as vitamin A is extremely beneficial for healthy mucus membranes and our immune system, which is super helpful in the fight against colds and viruses.
 And as most of you know, beta-carotene is a must for maintaining healthy vision and eye health.